What Is Mindfulness, and How to Use It to Look after Your Mental Health?

 When you start having negative thoughts, sit down and try to take controlled breaths.
 Close your eyes, take a deep breath, and pay attention to how your body moves as you do so.
 Doing this for a few minutes will help ease your mind.

-Learning to incorporate mindfulness practice into your everyday life may be not easy at first.
+Incorporating mindfulness meditation practice into your daily life can seem not easy at first.
 When you begin, it may be extremely challenging to control your thoughts and focus on the present.
-However, practice makes perfect.
-Some of the things you can do to get better include:
+Don’t be too hard on yourself because you’re learning a new skill.